-Interpreting involves transmitting speech from one language to another whereas translation involves written documents from one language to another.
+Interpreting involves transmitting speech from one language to another orally whereas translation involves changing written documents from one language to another.

 Trained interpreters use first person, and speaking parties should do the same.
 Interpreters repeat each side as if they are the speakers.
 It saves time and is standard practice.

 Ex.
 The Spanish speaker might say, "Soy un hombre alto."
-The interpreter then says, "I am a tall man," not "he is a tall man."
+The interpreter then says in English, "I am a tall man".
+The interpreter does not say, "he says that he is a tall man."

 Meaning for Meaning

 Interpreters interpret for meaning rather than word for word.
-This is because word-for-word interpreting is often confusing and impossible because the result would not be understandable.
+This is because word-for-word interpreting would not make sense.
 Each language has its own rules for the order of words in a sentence or usage of expressions.
 Also, some words in either language require two or more in the other.

 Modes of Interpreting

 There are three modes of interpreting: simultaneous, consecutive and sight translation.

 The interpreter speaks at the same time as the person for whom he or she is interpreting.
 The interpreter is a few words behind the speaker in order to hear enough words to correctly interpret the speaker.
 This mode is used when the listener is not part of the conversation.